 Why Travel on the Night Riviera Sleeper

-The Night Riviera Sleeper train is one of the most iconic overnight journeys in Britain — and one of only two sleeper services still running in the UK.
-Operated by Great Western Railway (GWR), it whisks passengers from London Paddington to Penzance while they sleep, offering a truly unique mix of comfort, convenience, and coastal adventure.
+The Night Riviera Sleeper train is one of the most iconic overnight journeys in Britain and one of only two sleeper services still running in the UK.
+Operated by Great Western Railway (GWR), it carries passengers from London Paddington to Penzance while they sleep, offering a unique combination of comfort, convenience, and coastal travel.

-Instead of losing a day travelling to Cornwall, the Night Riviera lets you fall asleep in London and wake up beside the sea.
-It’s perfect for early surf sessions in Newquay, business travellers heading to Truro, or anyone seeking a more relaxed alternative to flying or driving.
+Instead of losing a full day travelling to Cornwall, the Night Riviera Sleeper allows you to fall asleep in London and wake up beside the sea.
+It is ideal for early surf sessions in Newquay, business travel to Truro, or anyone looking for a more relaxed alternative to flying or driving.

-Cabins are surprisingly comfortable, with crisp bedding, temperature control, and the gentle sway of the train as it moves through Devon’s night-time landscape.
-There’s also an onboard lounge where passengers can unwind with a drink before bed — making the journey feel more like a boutique hotel on rails than a regular train ride.
+Cabins are well designed and comfortable, featuring crisp bedding, temperature control, and a smooth overnight ride through Devon and Cornwall.
+There is also an onboard lounge car, where passengers can relax with a drink before bed, creating an experience closer to a boutique hotel on rails than a standard train journey.

 Quick Facts & Overview